KirinDave/mooish-template/README.md

      Specs/brawndo_specs.js in its own describe block.
 You will also have to add the directory/filename to the custom Builder call at the top of Specs/suite.html (around line 20) so that the test suite will know to pull in your code before it runs.
+You may also have to edit src and Builder.root locations to point at your own Mootools-core repo.

      Otherwise, you'll need to add a test to the Unit Test Framework.
 Follow the same steps for adding a director/file from 1. but do it in